 In either case, you’ll want to apply the substance to your skin and let it sit for at least 10 minutes before you wash.
 Plan on repeating this process at least once a day for several weeks.

 It takes weeks or even months to fade freckles.
 The UV radiation that caused the damage in the first place might have taken years to cause the discoloration.
-And skin bleaching creams mostly only stop new freckles from appearing, unless they have ingredients that speed up cellular turnover.
+And bleaching creams usually only stop new freckles from appearing, unless they have ingredients that speed up cellular turnover.

-The ingredients that speed up the removal of dark-colored patches are exfoliators like alpha hydroxy acids.
-But those take time to work, too.
+The ingredients that speed up the removal of dark-colored patches are exfoliators like salicylic, glycolic, and lactic acids.
+But those take time to get the best results too.

 Stick with a freckle removal cream for at least a month.
 By that time, you should see at least a slight change.
 Several companies offer a money-back guarantee if you aren’t satisfied with the results after 45 or 60 days.

-If you’re in a hurry to get rid of your hyperpigmentation or melasma, visit a dermatologist to investigate other treatments.
+If you’re in a hurry to get rid of your freckles, visit a dermatologist to investigate other treatments.

 For a while, hydroquinone had a bad reputation.
 But the problem had to do with how it was manufactured, not the chemical itself.

 Don’t use hydroquinone near your mouth, nose, or eyes.
 And don’t use medicated products with peroxide on the same patch of skin at the same time.
-Combining benzoyl peroxide or hydrogen peroxide with hydroquinone will darken your skin.
+Combining benzoyl peroxide or hydrogen peroxide with hydroquinone will darken your skin tone.
+That’s the exact opposite of what you want!

 After you’ve washed your skin and dried it, apply the freckle removal cream first.
 Once the cream has dried, then you can apply a moisturizer, sunscreen, and other cosmetics.